ADART IS AN ANNUAL MAGAZINE PROMOTING THE CONVERGENCE OF ART AND ADVERTISING.

 Like a renaissance masterpiece, a Supreme product resells for more than its original value.

-The Supreme brand, originally a small clothing boutique making t-shirts for skaters (that used to tell customers they had nothing in stock if the customer was a loser) has exploded into the next mass phenomenon.
+The Supreme brand, originally a small clothing boutique making T-shirts for skaters, has exploded into the next zeitgeist shifting phenomenon.
 It is, in every essence of the term, a lifestyle brand, and furthermore, it has done what every lifestyle brand should aim to do.
-Supreme, the brand, has created a cultural phenomenon akin to that of the rise of the next famous art superstar.
+Supreme, the brand, has become the most famous artist in the world.
 They exist, like Basquiat did, in that glorious place where everything they touch becomes desirable and very, very expensive.

 The making of a superstar isn’t about hard work, talent, and luck.
 It’s about branding.
 Notice, if you will, how nearly every massively famous artist is both talented and beautiful, intensely creative and intensely alluring.
-There are very few art superstars, especially in our Instagram and Snap Chat era, that are respected solely for their work.
+There are very few art superstars, especially in our social media era, that are respected solely for their work.
 They, like successful lifestyle brands, have become cultural phenomenons.
-They are like angels amongst mortals, people who are honored like gods because they seem so unexplainably next level that they must be from a higher plane.
+They’re like plastic angels among mortals, people who are honored like gods because they seem so unexplainably next level that they must be from a higher plane, but are, like plastic, molded to be that way.
 Of course, those beliefs are not even remotely true.
-All people are just people, but, the cultivation of that phenomenal otherworldly effect is what drives sales, in art and advertising alike, and Supreme is a company that has built its own godliness with next-level-better-than-NIKE branding.
-Now, everything they put their logo on turns to gold, and, because they can do that (like NIKE), they can sell things that communicate the soul of the brand in the same way an artist sells things that communicate the soul of their body.
+All people are just people, but, the cultivation of that phenomenal otherworldly effect is what drives sales, in art and advertising alike, and Supreme is a company that has built its own godliness with next-level branding.
+Now, everything they put their logo on turns to gold, and, because they can do that, they can sell things that communicate the soul of the brand in the same way an artist sells things that communicate the soul of their body.

 For example, Supreme, a skateboarding company, sells a hammer.

-The supreme hammer is, to begin with, a wildly overpriced hammer that is not purchased to do any hammering whatsoever because the target market that buys Supreme doesn’t hammer shit (really, they don’t work at all and they buy supreme with their parents $$$$$, but that’s another subject entirely).
+The Supreme hammer is, to begin with, a wildly overpriced hammer that is not purchased to do any hammering whatsoever because the target market that buys Supreme isn’t out building houses on the weekend.
 This hammer’s purpose is to express the consumers values and interests.
 It’s valuable more for what it stands for than what it does.
-This makes it very similar to a work of art.
+This makes it a work of art.
 For example, An artist makes a hammer out of clay to communicate the symbolic value of a hammer as a vehicle to communicate what’s inside them.
 Supreme does the same.
-Their brand is about “be tough as nails-bash that motherfuckers head in-crack open a skull-badassness”, so they produced a hammer to communicate this, and then they sold it.
+Their brand is about “be tough-as-nails-bash-that motherfuckers-head-in-crack-open-a-skull-badassness”, so they produced a hammer to communicate this, and then they sold it.
+It sold out immediately, and now resells for multiple times it’s original selling price.
+Just.
+Like.
+Art.

-When Jean Michel Basquiat rose to fame, like most artists that become cultural phenomenons, everything he touched turned to gold; literally! anything that had even the slightest marking made by Jean Michel Basquiat immediately became a work of art, and therefore an item with a price tag.
+When Jean Michel Basquiat rose to fame, like most artists that become cultural phenomenons, everything he touched turned to gold; literally!
+Anything that had even the slightest marking made by Jean Michel Basquiat immediately became a work of art, and therefore an item with a price tag.
 For example, from a show in which his notebooks were separated and exhibited page by page, there was a page that simply had the word “art” written on it.
-My memory might trick me, but I believe there was also an empty page set in a frame and hung on the wall as well.
-And, even if that was a false memory, it would have fit in the exhibit!
-This is not an atrocity against art, in fact it is a massive statement on the artist as a brand.
-In other words, just like Supreme, which can put its logo on anything and immediately sell it for eight times the expected price and count on its resale value to skyrocket once it’s no longer in stock- Jean Michel Basquiat is such a cultural phenomenon that people want a piece of him as much as they want a piece of his work.
-This is truly masterful branding at its best.
+This piece of paper, torn for a cheap CVS notebook, was hung in a spotless white frame in a grand hall of art, and protected by a spotless glass that the janitor’s cleaned twice a day with a special chemical cleaner.
+This is not an atrocity against art, in fact, it’s a massive statement on the artist as a brand.
+It tells the world that it’s ok to buy the work of art solely because the artist is cool.
+It’s like buying a piece of his coolness.
+And, therefore, with a brand, to invest in cultivating that coolness or that desirability is worthwhile, because then people will buy your product just because you’re cool.
+It’s almost like the coolness of the brand, like the coolness of the artist, is just as important as the product.

 So, what does it mean when a clothing brand sells a hammer for $290?
 It means that commercialism has become art.
-The Supreme hammer is cool, not because it can probably hammer a mean nail real good, but because, like a work of art, it stands for something.
-The Supreme hammer fits into the branding of Supreme in the same way that a piece of paper with the word “art” written in Basquiat’s child like hand fit Basquiat’s brand.
+The Supreme hammer is cool, not because it can probably hammer a nail real good, but because, like a work of art, what it symbolizes is far more important than it’s utilitarian value.

-In essence it is the skater mentality expressed through a tool.
+In essence, it’s the skater mentality expressed through an object.
+Hit it hard, be “tough as iron” be the damager, not the damaged.
 It is, in every way, a work of art, and it is, in every way, a commercial product.
-Even the photo of the hammer would be cool to buy and hang on the wall because it’s the meaning behind the product that matters, not just the product, and it’s the meaning behind the brand that matters, not just the brand.
+Even the photo of the hammer would be cool to buy and hang on the wall because it’s the meaning behind the product that matters, not just the product, and that meaning can be easily proliferated through all the social media channels.

-Really, this hammer is telling us (or banging on our heads trying to wake us up and tell us) that the future art star isn’t a human.
-The days when the next new art phenomenon is a human is over.
-The next art world darling isn’t be a cool cigarette smoking rebel.
+The future art star isn’t a human.
+The days when the next new art phenomenon is a a cool bohemian with a deep connection to the universe is over.
+The new art world isn’t a cool cigarette smoking rebel.
 It’s a corporation of hundreds of cool cigarette smoking rebels, which, by all accounts, is a lot cooler.

 Forever 21 told me